How to Prevent Data Breaches: Best Tactics

 Another way that data breaches happen is by phishing attacks as these are another common cause of data breaches.

-These attacks involve sending emails or other forms of communication that appear to come from legitimate sources but actually contain malicious links or attachments designed to infect a system with malware or steal sensitive information such as login credentials or credit card numbers.
+These attacks involve sending emails or other forms of communication that appear to come from legitimate sources but contain malicious links or attachments designed to infect a system with malware or steal sensitive information such as login credentials or credit card numbers.

-To prevent the phishing scams, organisations should educate their employees about phishing tactics and deploy anti-phishing tools such as email filtering solutions that can detect malicious messages before they reach users' inboxes.
+To prevent phishing scams, organisations should educate their employees about phishing tactics and deploy anti-phishing tools such as email filtering solutions that can detect malicious messages before they reach users' inboxes.

 How to prevent a data breach?